webofdata/specification-archived/specification.md

 A dataset is a collection of entities.
 It provides a container where entities can be managed (created, deleted, updated, located).

-Datasets can contain as most 1 entity with any given subject identifier.
+Datasets can contain as most one entity with any given subject identifier.
 This means that the subject identifier is the unique key for an entity in a dataset.
 But, an entity with the same subject identifier can exist in other datasets.

 Splitting the store into datasets allows for more than one representation of the same subject (an entity with the same subject identifier as another entity) to exist in a single store.

-When resolving a request for a subject identifier against a store then by default the lookup is across all datasets.
+By default when resolving a request for a subject identifier against a store then the lookup is across all datasets.
 In this case it is possible for more than one entity with the same subject identifier to be located.
 When this occurs the entity representations should be merged as described below.
 A client can request that lookup only occurs in the context of one dataset.
-In this case, due to the fact that within a dataset there is exaclty 0 or 1 entity with a given subject identifier, at most 1 entity will be located.
+In this case, due to the fact that within a dataset there is exaclty zero or one entity with a given subject identifier, at most one entity will be located.

 Formally, and in terms of the entity definition:

 <pre>

-dataset  := { id, entities }
+dataset        := { id, dataset-entity, entities }
+dataset-entity := entity
 entities       := [] | entity, entities

 </pre>